 Speaking during the competition, the Director of CAWI, Mbowoh Lucia Nkembi urged the young girls to develop self-esteem and to be focused in their education with a career vision.
 She hoped the Pencil Cases will help them to produce excellent and wonderful drawings in the forth coming General Certificate of Education Examination thereby guarantee their successes.
 This years’ participation was limited to examination classes particularly Form Five because the other classes were still at home due to the Corona virus Pandemic.
 The Prize Award Ceremony is expected in the weeks ahead to reward excellence.

-According to Ewei Nadesh, the winner of the second price, most of them didn’t know the importance of the Pencil Case Project.
+According to Ewei Nadesh, the winner of the second prize, most of them didn’t know the importance of the Pencil Case Project.
 “I and my friends were reluctant to participate, we felt we would be wasting our time, but when the Director of CAWI came to our class and told us she was here to empower women, and of course with a bag of beautiful Pencil Cases, we became very eager to participate.
 I also told my friends, I like drawing trees and animals and coloring, and even if I didn’t win, I’ll have a pencil case which I’ll take home and use with my junior ones at home.”

 Manchum olga didn’t win a prize, but she was overjoyed, as she cheered her friends who made it to the first ten.
 “Even though I didn’t win anything, I have a free pencil case in my bag, I can’t wait for next year so that can I participate in the competition again, and I believe I will be in the first ten.
 I know I didn’t win this year because I didn’t complete my art work and my drawings were upside down.
 I have learned a lot and I am very happy.
 I want to thanks ERuDeF, the Gross River Gorilla Project, CAWI and all those who made this project a success.”